 Don't be a slob.
 Candidates who are unkempt, disheveled, and poorly dressed won't get the job.
 Even if you don't have to dress up if you're hired, wear interview attire that will make a good impression.

 I once worked for someone who wouldn't hire anyone he could smell before they walked into his office.
 He might have been overdoing it a little, but the candidates would have done better if they had minimized the perfume or the aftershave.

 Are you almost out of unemployment?
 Don't know where your next meal is coming from?
 Do you absolutely have to have this job?
 Don't give an inkling of any of that away.
 You want employers to believe that you want this job because it's a good opportunity and you can be an asset to the company, not because you need to buy groceries or make your car payment.

 Show Your Tattoos

-If you are applying for a position in the corporate world, and other worlds too, you might want to cover up your tattoos and remove some of your rings if you're pierced in lots of places.
-Some employers won't be impressed.
+If you are applying for a position in the corporate world, and other worlds too, you might want to cover up your tattoos and remove some of your rings if you're pierced in many places.
+While many companies don't mind tattoos and piercings, some employers won't be impressed.

 Regardless of how good the job market is, job searching isn't simple, and it's not always easy to stay positive and focused.
 When you've sent hundreds of resumes without much of a response, it can be difficult to keep going.